 - Aggressive and reckless driving: Driving in an aggressive or reckless manner increases the risk of causing a pedestrian accident by a lot.
 So drivers who have a hard time calming down or keeping their heads cool when driving are more likely to hit pedestrians.

 As you may have noticed by now, as a pedestrian, there is not much you can do to avoid a pedestrian accident caused by any of the above driver behaviors.

-“The only way to ensure your own safety and prevent a collision is to follow traffic rules and remain vigilant at all times,” advises our experienced pedestrian accident lawyer in Riverside.
+“The only way to ensure your own safety and prevent a collision is to follow traffic rules and remain vigilant at all times,” advises our experienced pedestrian accident lawyer.
 And if you have already suffered harm in a pedestrian accident, it is highly advised to speak to a skilled attorney.

 While these dangerous driver behaviors may seem obvious, many pedestrians who have been injured due to any of the above require legal help from a Riverside pedestrian accident attorney to seek compensation for their medical expenses, loss of income, and other damages suffered in the accident.